 The CDC recommends that international travelers get a COVID test before arriving in the US.
 Also, travelers must have appropriate documentation.

 What are the rules that travelers must follow before entering the USA?

-You are required to have certain vaccines in order to enter the United States.
-The Centers for Disease Control and Prevention (CDC) website has a list of all of the required vaccines and other health information for travelers.
+You are required to have certain vaccines to enter the United States.
+The Centers for Disease Control and Prevention (CDC) website lists all required vaccines and other health information for travelers.

 The COVID-19 vaccine is offered to individuals depending on the doctor’s preference or based on travel plans to high-risk areas.
-After you receive the vaccine, your vaccination status will change and a vaccination card will be issued under your name.
+Your vaccination status will change after you receive the vaccine, and a vaccination card will be issued under your name.

 The CDC also notes that those at highest risk for serious illness or death from influenza are most likely to benefit from vaccination during periods with high levels of circulating viruses – which means it’s especially important for these groups during any given year.

 What are the measures taken at the entry points of the USA to prevent the spread of COVID?

 If you’re traveling to the US, you need to consider the following preventive measures for COVID-19:

 - Wear a properly fitted mask over your nose and mouth

 - You should be fully vaccinated with valid documentation